everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 ./tonos-cli account <multisig_address>
 ```
 #### 3.2.3.
 Send a few tokens to the new address from another contract.
-Create, and if necessary, confirm a transaction from another wallet.
+Create, and if necessary, confirm a transaction from another wallet (see sections 4.6 and 4.7 of this document).
 Ensure that multisignature wallet has been created in the blockchain and has Uninit status.
 ```
 ./tonos-cli account <multisig_address>